jaydenduncan/Course-Enrollment-Simulator/README.md

 f = open("filename", 'file mode')
 f.truncate(0)
 ```
 After previous content is erased, the file is ready for new output, which in terms of this project would be the student and course information.
-After placing the content that's gonna be displayed in the file into a file list, the writelines function can now be used to output the information to the file:
+After placing the content that's going to be displayed in the file into a file list, the writelines function can now be used to output the information to the file:
 ```
 file_list = ["Some information...", "abc", "def"]
 f.writelines(file_list)